TobiasThiele/CleaningDataRepo/README.md

 * activity_labels.txt
 * features.txt

-Information on where to get these files can be found in the Code Book
+Information on where to get these files can be found in the Code Book.

+In addition to that the "dplyr"-package has to be installed, it will be loaded by the code.

 Good luck and take care, Tobias